 Here for the daily harvest promo code?
-If you use my daily harvest promo code (RE-ERLEHL6), we’ll both get $25 off our orders!
+If you use my daily harvest promo code – MYEVERYDAYTABLE (affiliate) you’ll get $40 off your first order!

 This daily harvest review is not sponsored, I’ve paid for all of these items on my own and the opinions are all mine.
-If you use my daily harvest promo code (RE-ERLEHL6), we’ll both get $25 off our orders!
+If you use my daily harvest promo code (affiliate), you’ll get $40 off your order.

 I had seen daily harvest smoothies around, but they honestly never caught my eye.
 Then COVID, and trying to do two jobs at once, and not taking care of myself, etc., etc., and I needed to do a few things for ME.
 Do I feel guilty about that?
 HELLLLLLLLL NO.

-I’m going to share my honest opinions about all of the daily harvest items I’ve tried, as a Nutritionist and someone who loves food.
+I’m going to share my honest opinions about all of the daily harvest items I’ve tried, from a nutrition and food-lover perspective.

 What is Daily Harvest?